nicholaschenai/agi-potential-notes/README.md

                 - ask LM to rate importance (poignancy)
         - Retrieve: `retrieved = self.retrieve(perceived)`
             - `retrieve(perceived)`: related events n thoughts with same keyword. will be performed after every perception step, for planning
-            - `new_retreive(focal_points, n_count=30)`: the main memory retreival method, centered around `focal_points`, scored based on recency, importance (poignancy) and relevance (dense ebd)
+            - `new_retrieve(focal_points, n_count=30)`: the main memory retreival method, centered around `focal_points`, scored based on recency, importance (poignancy) and relevance (dense ebd)
         - Plan: `plan = self.plan(maze, personas, new_day, retrieved)`
-            - Why? avoid local believability at the expense of global believability, eg having lunch twice. usually, plans are recursively decomposed
+            - Why? avoid local believability at the expense of global believability, eg having lunch twice. plans are recursively decomposed
             - Relationships between agents need to be explicitly retrieved. (a form of associative memory)
             - make plans via LM and personal traits
             - `new_retrieve` with focal points on persona's plan, use it n LM to revise plan